LPhD/Jess/docs/source/installation.rst

-Please note, however, that Debian stable (¨Jessie¨) currently does not include openjdk8 nor gradle 2 by default, so for Joern to work on Debian stable, please make use of Debian backports.
+Please note, however, that Debian stable (¨Jessie¨) currently does not include openjdk8 nor gradle 2 by default, so for Jess to work on Debian stable, please make use of Debian backports.

-The following sections offer a step-by-step guide to the installation of Joern, including all of its dependencies.
+The following sections offer a step-by-step guide to the installation of Jess, including all of its dependencies.

-Building joern
+Building Jess

 --------------